Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida State's games have gone over 61.5 points in only one opportunity this season.
+- Florida State and its opponents have combined to score more than 61.5 points in one game this season.

-- The two teams combine to score 55 points per game, 6.5 less than the over/under in this contest.
+- The two teams combine to score 55 points per game, 6.5 less than the total in this contest.

-- This contest's total is 2.5 points above the 59 these two squads combine to surrender per game this season.
+- This contest's total is 2.5 points greater than the 59 these two squads combine to allow per game this season.

-- Cardinals games this season feature an average total of 64.8 points, a number 3.3 points higher than Saturday's over/under.
+- The Cardinals and their opponents have scored an average of 64.8 points per game in 2021, 3.3 more than Saturday's total.

-- The 61.5 over/under in this game is 3.0 points above the 58.5 average total in Seminoles games this season.
+- In 2021, games involving the Seminoles have averaged a total of 58.5 points, 3.0 fewer than this game's set over/under.

 Louisville Stats and Trends

-- Thus far this season Louisville has one win against the spread.

-- The Cardinals have yet to cover the spread this season when favored by 1.5 points or more.
+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 1.5 points or more.

-- This year, the Cardinals put up the same number of points per game that the Seminoles allow (32.0).
+- The Cardinals put up the same number of points per game that the Seminoles surrender (32.0).

-- Louisville is 1-1 against the spread and 2-0 overall when the team piles up more than 421.7 yards.
+- In games that Louisville churns out more than 421.7 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cardinals have four giveaways this season, while the Seminoles have four takeaways .

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.